appium/appium/docs/en/writing-running-appium/tutorial/swipe-tutorial.md

 ### Android vs iOS UI differences

-Appium uses 'XCUITest' driver for iOS and 'UIAutomator2','Espresso' for Android.
-Default driver for Android is 'UIAutomator2'.
+Appium uses XCUITest driver for iOS and UIAutomator2, Espresso for Android.
+Default driver for Android is UIAutomator2.

-Using default driver settings, we can see elements outside screen with iOS, but can't interact with them.
-We can check their values, but we can't touch them.
-Android 'UIAutomator2' with default settings allows you to see only elements on screen.
+With default driver setting we can see elements outside screen on iOS, but cannot interact with them.
+We can check their values, but touch works unreliable.
+Android UIAutomator2 with default settings allows you to see only elements located in the current view port.
 Android 'Espresso' `TODO`.

 While interacting with elements you should always keep in mind these differences.